618 Hokkien Mee: Is this highly-raved Hokkien mee worth the hype?

 618 hokkien mee - storefront

 Run by Vietnam-born hawker Mei Zhen (whose name graces the stall’s signboard), 618 Hokkien Mee has earned nods from several popular online publications — Facebook fame aside.
-It was the subject of a recent Mothership article, where a customer made headlines for buying 30 packets of their Hokkien mee and vacuum-sealing them to bring back to Malaysia.
+It was the subject of a past Mothership article, where a customer made headlines for buying 30 packets of their Hokkien mee and vacuum-sealing them to bring back to Malaysia.

 You bet my expectations were sky-high.